Efficient semiparametric estimation and model selection for multidimensional mixtures: Conclusion and discussion

-Finite mixture models all have the property that, when the approximation space for the emission distributions is that of step functions (histograms), then the model stays true for observation process.
-Thus there is no approximation bias regarding the parameter that describes the probability distribution of the latent variables.
-Extension of the results we obtain in this paper should be possible to other nonparametric finite mixture models.
-This should also be the case for nonparametric hidden Markov models with translated emission distributions studied in \cite{gassiat:rousseau:13} or for general nonparametric finite state space hidden Markov models studied in \cite{NPHMMYCE}, \cite{Ver13} and \cite{YCES}.
-Here, the parameter describing the probability distribution of the latent variable is the transition matrix of the hidden Markov chain.
+Finite mixture models all have the property that, when the approximation space for the emission distributions is that of step functions (histograms), then the model stays true for the observation process, but associated to the summary of the observations made of the counts in each bins.
+This leads to a proper and well specified likelihood for the parameter $\theta, w$ and there is no problem of model misspecification as fgar as $\theta$ is concerned even when the number of bins is fixed and small.
+We expect the results obtained in this paper to remain valid for nonparametric hidden Markov models with translated emission distributions studied in \cite{gassiat:rousseau:13} or for general nonparametric finite state space hidden Markov models studied in \cite{NPHMMYCE}, \cite{Ver13} and \cite{YCES}.
+In the latter, the parameter describing the probability distribution of the latent variable is the transition matrix of the hidden Markov chain.
 However, semiparametric asymptotic theory for dependent observations is much more involved, see \cite{MR1814795} for the ground principles.
-It seems difficult to identify the score functions and the efficient Fisher information matrices for hidden Markov models even in the parametric approximation model, so that to get results such as Theorem \ref{th:FreeLunch} could be quite challenging.
+It seems difficult to identify the score functions and the efficient Fisher information matrices for hidden Markov models even in the parametric approximation model, so that to get results such as Theorem \ref{th:FreeLunch} could be quite challenging, nevertheless we think that the results obtained here pave the way to obtaining semi-parametric efficient estimation of the transition matrix in nonparametric hidden Markov models.